Fatekeeper Combat Guide

 Melee and magic roles

-The best pre-launch combat advice is to think in roles.
+The best launch-window combat advice is to think in roles.
 Weapons create timing and commitment.
 Spells can add reach, burst, control, buffs, or area coverage.
 Relics and armor may change which tradeoffs are acceptable.

 After launch, this becomes the parent reference for weapon, spell, relic, enemy, and build pages.